openshift/openshift-origin-design/web-console/3-project-details/labels.md

 - Once the user clicks `Save` the new label should appear at the bottom of the list of labels on the Details tab.

 ## Edit Labels
 ![Label 1](img/new-labels-01-edit.png)

 - The same `Manage Labels` link will be used for editing existing labels.
-- Users can change a name or value as desired.
-All existing values for the current project will be listed in the dropdown.
+- Users can change a name or value as desired, as long as the name is not already associated with another value.

 #### Implementation Details
 - Values can be edited in this view, but only the current object will receive the label change.
 In order to bulk change labels for multiple items (Deployments in this case), users must go to the summary page and multi-select items.
-- If there are specific system defined or restricted labels that users are unable to change, the entire row should be disabled.
+- If there are any restricted labels that users are unable to change, the entire row should be disabled.

 ## Remove Labels
 ![Label 1](img/new-labels-01-delete.png)

 - The same `Manage Labels` link will be used for removing existing labels.
-- Clicking the trash icon next to a label will remove that row and enable the save button.
+- Clicking the x icon next to a label will remove that row and enable the save button.
 - Applying these changes will only remove the label from this specific object, not from the system entirely.

 ![Label 1](img/new-labels-02-delete.png)